teassy000/OpenGL_demo/Readme.md

 	LoadShader has run time null pointer, need fix it(fixed).
 10/13/2015 ：

-	Implement some to test shader loading stream.
+	Implement some to test shader loading stream.(done) 10/16/2015 :
-10/16/2015 :

 	- Needs to separate glLinkPragram out from LoadShader func so that we can use glBindAttribLocation(Done).

-	- A little confuse about base class, need to think about which interface is indispensable.
+	- A little confuse about base class, need to think about which interface is indispensable.(fixed)

-		- Found that Function Render in mApp is not called, needs fix(application appears white)!
+		- Found that Function Render in mApp is not called, needs fix(application appears white)!(fixed)

+10/27/2015

+	- I'm wondering which rendering method should I use!
+GL_TRIANGLE_TRIP / GL_TRIANGLES / GL_TRIANGLE_LIST.